 Estimated Driving Time from Vancouver: 30 minutes

 Head eastbound towards Highway #1 (Trans Canada Highway) and enter the highway heading northbound.
 Cross the Iron Workers Memorial Bridge, also known as the Second Narrows.
 Take the third exit (Exit #22) after the bridge towards Mount Seymour Parkway.
 After exiting the highway, stay in the right lane and immediately turn right at the lights onto Mount Seymour Parkway.
 Follow Mount Seymour Parkway for 5km until a traffic light at the bottom of a steep hill.
 Turn left onto Deep Cove Road and drive for a few minutes towards the community of Deep Cove.
-At the 4-way stop, turn left onto Panorama Drive and park in the parking lot or along the street.
+At the 4-way stop, turn left onto Panorama Drive and park in the parking lot.
 The trailhead begins along Panorama Drive past the park.

 View a map of Driving directions to Quarry Rock.